 Nature of Program: HUD issues and enforces appropriate standards for the construction, design, and performance of manufactured homes to assure their quality, durability, affordability, and safety.
 The construction and safety standards preempt state and local laws that are not identical to the federal standards; they apply to all manufactured homes produced after June 15, 1976.
-These standards may be enforced by HUD directly or by various states that have established state administrative agencies in order to participate in the program.
+HUD may enforce these standards directly or by various states that have established state administrative agencies in order to participate in the program.
 HUD may inspect factories and retailer lots and review records to enforce such standards.
 If a manufactured home does not conform to federal standards, the manufacturer must take certain actions, including possibly notifying the consumer and correcting the problem.

 The statute generally prohibits selling, leasing, or offering for sale or lease homes that do not meet the standards.
 Civil and criminal penalties may be sought for violations of the statute.
 Recent statutory amendments substantially expanded the program to include establishment and enforcement of installation standards (by the end of 2005), establishment of a dispute resolution program (by the end of 2005), and creation of a consensus committee to make recommendations to HUD on certain aspects of the program.

-Applicant Eligibility: The standards do not involve program participation, but they apply to all manufactured home producers and retailers that use the mail or means of interstate commerce in their operations.
+Applicant Eligibility: The standards do not involve program participation, but they apply to all manufactured home producers and retailers that use any means of transportation or communication that affects interstate commerce in their operations.

 Legal Authority: National Manufactured Housing Construction and Safety Standards Act of 1974 (42 U.S.C.
-5401-5426), as amended by the Manufactured Housing Improvement Act of 2000 (Title VI, Public Law 106-569).
-Regulations are in 24 CFR parts 3280, 3282, 3284, and 3800.
+5401-5426).
+Regulations are at 24 CFR parts 3280, 3282, 3284, and 3800.

-Administering Office: Assistant Secretary for Housing-Federal Housing Commissioner, U.S. Department of Housing and Urban Development, Washington, DC 20410-8000.
+Administering Office: Assistant Secretary for Housing-Federal Housing Commissioner U.S. Department of Housing and Urban Development, Washington, DC 20410-8000.